27.5 Vs 29 Inches Wheels: Difference Between Wheel Size

 What Is A 27.5 Inch Mountain Bike Wheel

-However, it became famous in 2010 during the biking season and in 2012 when Nino Shurter used it for a competitive world cup in South Africa.
+However, it became famous in 2010 during the biking season and in 2012 when Nino Shurter used it for a competitive World Cup in South Africa.
 After that, more manufacturers decided to produce this bike wheel size, seeing its popularity rise.

 Maybe you also like: Mechanical Vs Hydraulic Disc Brake: Understanding the Difference